Ancient Celtic warfare: Celts depicted as barbarians

-From their earliest interactions, the major civilizations of Classical antiquity such as Greek, Roman, Etruscan and Macedonian civilizations faced major threats from the Celtic world.
+From their earliest interactions, the major civilizations of Classical antiquity, such as Greek, Roman, Etruscan and Macedonian civilizations, faced major threats from the Celtic world.
 Early in the period, the Etruscans had to deal with the Celtic Biturges' mass migration crossing the Alps under the lead of Bellovesus in the 5th century BC.
 The Romans' first major encounter with the Celts, at the Battle of the Allia, was an outright disaster for the fledgling Roman Republic.
-The inexperienced Roman army was routed; this defeat culminated with the Senones, led by their war leader, Brennus, sacking the city except for the Capitoline Hill.
+The inexperienced Roman army was routed and this defeat culminated in the Senones, led by their war leader, Brennus, sacking the city except for the Capitoline Hill.
 Even though the Romans were able to save their city and wrest control back, these events left a lasting impression on the Roman people.